lukzimmermann/TextEmbedder/README.md

 ### .env

 A token for the OpenAI Api is required.
-Furthermore, the credentials for the database are stored here.
+Furthermore, the credentials for the database are stored also here.

 `.env`